gamenumi/ph-enhanced/README.md

 If you are looking for Gamemode manual, helps, installing (for dedicated server owners), console commands & convars, known issues, Please proceed by clicking on this link:

 http://project.wolvindra.net/phe_faq

+## Prop Lock Implementation (for Non-PH: Enhanced)
+Prop-Lock is available which you can implement to your version of prop hunt, which you can obtain the code here: https://github.com/daunknownman2010/ph-rotation

 ## Reporting an Issue
 Please provide information with detail so we know what's the actual problem that can occurs on your side.
 This issue page is not a place for asking help.